Blockstream/Jade/REPRODUCIBLE.md

 2)  0.1.33 - ble
 ```

-This should write the compressed firmware image to the build/ directory, eg `./build/0.1.33_ble_1118208_fw.bin`
+This should write the compressed firmware image to the build/ directory, eg `./build/0.1.33_ble_1118208_fw.bin`   A `.hash` file may also be written.
+If so, this contains the hex hash of the firmware image when uncompresed.

 NOTE: Ensure no Jade is connected, and that `--skipserial --skipble` are definitely present on the command line - otherwise `jade_ota.py` may attempt to upload the firmware onto the connected Jade!